MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

   - Attempts by untrusted apps to write to disk sectors The Windows event log will record these attempts under Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational > ID 1123.

-The following will not be blocked and will be allowed to run:
+The following won't be blocked and will be allowed to run:

-  - Attempts by untrusted apps to modify or delete files in protected folders These attempts will not be recorded in the Windows event log.
+  - Attempts by untrusted apps to modify or delete files in protected folders These attempts won't be recorded in the Windows event log.

 Audit disk modification only:
-The following will not be blocked and will be allowed to run:
+The following won't be blocked and will be allowed to run:

   - Attempts by untrusted apps to write to disk sectors
   - Attempts by untrusted apps to modify or delete files in protected folders Only attempts to write to protected disk sectors will be recorded in the Windows event log (under Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational > ID 1124).
-Attempts to modify or delete files in protected folders will not be recorded.
+Attempts to modify or delete files in protected folders won't be recorded.

 Not configured:
 Same as Disabled.